Spooky abandoned city of identical castles

 ADEM ALTAN/AFP/Getty Images

-Burj Al Babas initially began development in 2014, with chateaus reportedly retailing at $400,000-$500,000.
-The idea was the properties would be snapped up by wealthy Gulf investors.
+Burj Al Babas initially began development in 2014, with chateaus reportedly selling for $400,000-$500,000.
+The idea was that the properties would be snapped up by wealthy Gulf investors.

 Some were sold, but many investors have since pulled out.